 I hope that I was able to encourage you in your homeschooling journey and have enriched your learning resources.

-Homeschooling is never easy but it is so worth every effort and time that I have spent for my children’s learning.
+Homeschooling is never easy but it is so worth every effort and time that I have spent on my children’s learning.